 - After you’re all settled into your new home, we’ll work with your agent to kick off the home selling process.
 If the old home sells for more than what we paid for it, we’ll put the additional cash in your pocket (minus any selling and program fees).

-HomeLight Trade-In is currently available in Arizona, California, Colorado, Florida, and Texas.
-Enter your information here to be notified when HomeLight Trade-In launches in your area.
-And hear about real client experiences with HomeLight Trade-In on the company’s blog.
+HomeLight Buy Before You Sell is currently available in Arizona, California, Colorado, Florida, and Texas.
+Enter your information here to be notified when HomeLight Buy Before You Sell launches in your area.
+And hear about real client experiences with HomeLight Buy Before You Sell on the company’s blog.

 Other services and tools offered by HomeLight